 As anyone who has travelled in recent vears will testify, this rapid growth has created its own set of problems.
-With East Asia and Mediterranean Europe According to the World Tourism struggling to cope with the surge in tourist numbers, the UNWTO's Secretary-General Zurab Pololikashvili has warned the most powerful drivers of economic development, "it is our responsibility to manage it in a sustainable manner and translate this expansion into real benefits for all countries, and particularly, to all local communities, creating opportunities for jobs and entrepreneurship and leaving no one behind."
+With world's tourism market is expanding at a traditional tourist hotspots such as South East Asia and Mediterranean Europe According to the World Tourism struggling to cope with the surge in tourist numbers, the UNWTO's Secretary-General Zurab Pololikashvili has warned one behind."